gkapfham/python-talk-abstracts/pyohio_2019_text_editors.md

 - **Fuzzy File Finding**: Rapidly search for files in your project with names that match a pattern.

-- **Source Code Highlighting**: Bring clarify by applying colors and fonts to your source code and technical writing.
+- **Source Code Highlighting**: Bring clarity by applying colors and fonts to your source code and technical writing.

 - **Autocompletion**: Save time by quickly substituting partial code and text